 - Find greater fulfillment in your work

-Florida State University’s online MSW degree program offers two tracks:
+Florida State University’s online MSW degree program, accredited by the Council on Social Work Education (CSWE), offers two tracks:

 - Traditional MSW—For students who have a bachelor's degree in another concentration